ScriptMang/conch/README.md

 ### Tokens

-Tokens are created after a user logs in.
+Tokens are created after a user logs into their account.
 The token type being used is a bearer token.
 The user must take their token and pass it across all routes except account creation and logging in.
+When a user logs out they delete their token.
+This means to access any of their routes that needed tokens before they need to login again and generate a new token.

 ### CRUD Operations
 * Add a user account to the table<br>
    `POST` `localhost:8080/users/` `<account>`
 * Login into your account<br>
    `POST` `localhost:8080/login` `<login-creds>`
+* Log out of your account<br>
+   `POST` `localhost:8080/logout` `<token>`
 * Read all the usernames from the table<br>
    `GET` `localhost:8080/users`
 * Read all the invoices from the table<br>